predrag-milanovic/feed-aggregator-ts/README.md

 - **Social Curation**: Follow and unfollow RSS feeds that other users of the application have discovered.
 - **Terminal-Based Reading**: View concise summaries of aggregated posts directly in your terminal, complete with links to the full content.
 - **Type-Safe Database Interactions**: Leverages [Drizzle ORM](https://orm.drizzle.team/docs/overview) for robust and safe SQL queries and migrations.
+- **Middleware for User Commands**: All commands that require a logged-in user now use a middleware pattern, ensuring DRY code and centralized user validation.

 ## 💻 Install